Smart blinds hark back to the days of luxury home automation, but there are now stylish and simple options that don't cost the earth.

 We've tested the Somfy Roll Up Wirefree; a battery powered quiet drive motor, along with an all-in-one grey roller blind.
 The motor is part of Somfy's RTS range and doesn't have to be smart at all.
 There are a range of Somfy RTS controllers that can be used to move the blinds up and down, and you will also find an up/down remote control boxed with the blinds.
 Somfy also has a huge array of of sensors that can be paired up to move the blinds - movement, sunlight and more.

 Things get interesting when you start controlling the blinds with connected apps and voice assistants - especially as the Tahoma skill has recently been updated so as Somfy blinds are recognised as devices within Amazon's ecosystem.
-Google Assistant, which has only recently been added, is also straightforward.
+Google Assistant, which has only recently been added, is also straightforward when it comes to smart speaker control.

 Simple open/close command work a treat, and it's easier than ever to include opening or closing within automated routines.
 I've got it so that when I say, "Alexa, I'm going to work" to the Echo speaker in my kitchen, my office blinds open alongside Alexa firing up my computer, speakers and the like at the same time.